kkillion43/CaseStudy1/CaseStudy.md

 ```

-##Below I simplify the Data into only the variables we need to make it easier
+##Below, I simplify the Data into only the variables we need to make it easier

 ```r